 Anchors – The Next Step in Your Climbing Journey

 This course is the next step for AMC Outdoor Rock Climbing grads.
-We will teach you how to safely and efficiently build anchors for all aspects of rock climbing.
-Combined with the skills learned in the Outdoor Rock Climbing School, you will have the complete skill set required for safe top-rope climbing.
+We will teach you how to safely and efficiently build anchors for rock climbing.
+Combined with the knowledge learned in the Outdoor Rock Climbing School, you will have the skill set required for safe top-rope climbing.

 EQUIPMENT REQUIRED FOR THE CLASS WILL BE: